 We, in our daily lives, use energy from various sources for doing work.
 We use electricity to light our street-lamps.
 We use diesel to run our trains.
 The muscular energy for carrying out physical work, electrical energy for running various appliances, chemical energy for cooking food or running a vehicle all come from some source.
-The NCERT solutions is one of the best tool to prepare science for class 10.
+NCERT solutions are one of the best tools to prepare science for class 10.
 Sources of Energy is a crucial chapter in CBSE class 10.
 Students must prepare this chapter well to score well in their exam.
 NCERT Solutions Class 10 Science Sources of Energy is given below so that students can understand the concepts of this chapter in depth.

 What is a good source of energy?

 A good source of energy would be one,

 - Which would do a large amount of work per unit volume or per unit mass

 - Which would be easily accessible.

 - Which would be easy to store and transport, and